AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 ### Context Menu Buttons

-On all consoles apart from Sapphire Touch and Titan Go, **context menu buttons** are automatically shown below the prompt area on the top right of the main screen.
-These buttons contain useful functions for the current active window and change depending on the window. \
+On all consoles apart from Sapphire Touch and Titan Go, **context menu buttons** appear which contain useful functions for the current active window and change depending on the window. \
+On Diamond 9 the context menu buttons are in the top left hand corner of the right hand screen - on all other consoles they are below the prompt area on the top right of the main screen.
+These buttons
 The picture below gives an example of how the context buttons appear when Patch View window is active.